Oral Sensory Toys for Sensory Sensitivities and Picky Eating This article provides recommendations for oral…

 Sensory Room: How to Build a Successful Sensory Room for Greater Brain Development

-Many parents, professionals, Pediatric Therapists and Occupational Therapists have asked me what items we like to use for our sensory rooms.
-While it took many months, even years, to acquire all the equipment we have today for our students, there are a few key items you can add to your sensory room without breaking the bank.
+Many parents, professionals, Pediatric Therapists and Occupational Therapists have asked what items to use for a sensory room.
+While it may take many months, even years, to acquire the equipment needed for your students, there are a few key items you can add without breaking the bank.
 All the other items, you can add to your sensory room overtime to help your child or student with sensory integration.

 Top Items to Add to Your Sensory Room